Today in Tribe History: August 12, 1940

 The win pushes Ossie Vitt’s Indians one game in front of the Tigers in the American League pennant chase.
 The battle of young pitchers goes the way of the 21-year-old Feller, who is a 20-game winner for the second consecutive season.
 The 19-year-old Newhouser falls to 8-9 with the loss.

 Cleveland jumped out to an early 3-0 lead as Hal Trosky hit a two-out, two-run homer in the first inning and Beau Bell followed with a solo blast.
 After a Ken Keltner double, Newhouser was hooked and replaced by Clay Smith.

 Cleveland eliminated any doubts in the bottom of the fifth with a two-run homer from Roy Weatherly and an RBI-double from Bell that scored Lou Boudreau from second.
 With the bases loaded and nobody out, Smith was able to get a pop up to second and a pair of strikeouts to evade further harm.

-Higgins would drive in another run in the sixth, but a single from Boudreau in the bottom of the inning scored Ben Chapman to make it an 8-2 game.
-The Tigers scored three in the following inning, but would get no closer as Feller completed the game, allowing five runs on seven hits with five walks and seven strikeouts.
+Higgins drove in another run in the sixth, but a single from Boudreau in the bottom of the inning scored Ben Chapman to make it an 8-2 game.
+The Tigers scored three in the following inning, but got no closer as Feller completed the game, allowing five runs on seven hits with five walks and seven strikeouts.